LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ![URL Shortener Successfully Deployed](Images/URL_Shortner.png)

-### Optimization
+### Areas for Optimization
--     Scripts to Install Applications in the Virtual Machine
--     Scripts to dectect updates in Hithub and fully automate the build and test stage in Jenkins
--     Auto sent files to EBS server to deploy when the Build in Jenkins is Successful
--     Auto send application form the Jenkins Server to the EBS Server when the Build in Jenkins is successful
+-     Automate installs for Virtual Machines
+-     Fully automate the Build and Test stage in Jenkins, from detecting an update in GitHub to sending the files to the Production Server